Printer Friendly

 2. (intr) to remain out of bed and awake, esp until a late hour

-3. (intr) Informal to become suddenly interested or alert devaluation of the dollar made the money market sit up
+3. (intr) informal to become suddenly interested or alert: devaluation of the dollar made the money market sit up.

-n sit-up
+n

-Verb1.sit up - not go to bed; "Don't stay up so late--you have to go to work tomorrow"; "We sat up all night to watch the election"
+Verb | 1. | sit up - not go to bed; "Don't stay up so late--you have to go to work tomorrow"; "We sat up all night to watch the election" wake - be awake, be alert, be there |

-2.sit up - change to an upright sitting position; "He sat up in bed"
+2. | sit up - change to an upright sitting position; "He sat up in bed" change posture - undergo a change in bodily posture |

 Translations